Vampiro: Consejo Mundial de Lucha Libre (1991–1998)

 In 1992, Vampiro would be part of multiple hair vs hair matches.
 The first of which would be on March 21 defeating Bestia Negra II.
 Throughout the months Vampiro would beat Rick Patterson, Pirata Morgan, Aaron Grundy and Sangre Chicana in hair vs hair matches.
 In late 1992, Vampiro participated in the CMLL World Heavyweight Championship tournament and reached the semi-final before being defeated by Black Magic.

-In early 1993, Vampiro would team up with Pierroth Jr. to take part in the CMLL World Tag Team Championship tournament and progressed to the final where the two would take on Dr. Wagner Jr. and El Canek in a best two out of three falls match.
+In early 1993, Vampiro teamed up with Pierroth Jr. to take part in the CMLL World Tag Team Championship tournament and progressed to the final where the two would take on Dr. Wagner Jr. and El Canek in a best two out of three falls match.
 Going into the last match between the two teams where drawing with one win each, Dr. Wagner Jr. and El Canek would win the last match and therefore the vacant CMLL World Tag Team Championship.
 In the first round of the Gran Prix 1994 he lost to Yamato.
 In mid to late 1994, Vampiro would begin to team up with Pegasus Kid, along with El Rayo de Jalisco Jr, in the final of the Trios Tournament.
 The trio would lose to El Dandy, El Texano and Silver King.
 Vampiro and Pegasus Kid later fell to El Texano and Silver King in the quarterfinals of the CMLL World Tag Team Championship number one contendership tournament.
 Vampiro would go on to team up with Apolo Dantés and lost to Dr. Wagner Jr. & Pierroth Jr. in the semi-final of the CMLL World Tag Team Championship number two contendership tournament.

-In July 1995, Vampiro reached the final of the Gran Prix 1995 before being defeated by Headhunter A. In what was perhaps the biggest match of his career to this point, he took on Apolo Dantés in a best out of three falls match for the CMLL World Heavyweight Championship.
+In July 1995, Vampiro reached the final of the CMLL International Gran Prix before being defeated by Headhunter A. In what was perhaps the biggest match of his career to this point, he took on Apolo Dantés in a best out of three falls match for the CMLL World Heavyweight Championship.

 In 1996, Vampiro would leave CMLL to join other top Mexican promotions such as International Wrestling Revolution Group (IWRG), Lucha Libre AAA World Wide (AAA) and Promo Azteca (AZTECAS).
 However, in 1998 he would return to CMLL and would take part in the CMLL World Trios Championship tournament and Gran Prix 1998, ultimately winning neither.
 His last match for CMLL for many years would take place on December 11, 1998.